hawkinsw/base-drafts/draft-ietf-quic-http.md

 ### Malformed Requests and Responses {#malformed}

-A malformed request or response is one that is an otherwise valid sequence of frames but is invalid due to the presence of extraneous frames, prohibited header fields, the absence of mandatory header fields, or the inclusion of uppercase header field names.
+A malformed request or response is one that is an otherwise valid sequence of frames but is invalid due to the presence of prohibited header fields, the absence of mandatory header fields, or the inclusion of uppercase header field names.

 A request or response that includes a payload body can include a `content-length` header field.
 A request or response is also malformed if the